edsu/inst126/README.md

 10/16 - Strings
 10/18 - Lab

-* Severance, Chapter 6 and 7
+* Severance, Chapters 6 and 7
+* Punishing the Poor.
+A podcast interview with Virginia Eubanks from Against the Grain (KPFA).
+Retrieved August 22, 2019.  https://kpfa.org/episode/against-the-grain-july-18-2018/

 ### Module 8: Data Structures